Wael-A-Alghamdi/Basic-school-website/README.md

 # Basic School Website

 This is a basic front-end project for a school website.
 No frameworks, no backend, just raw HTML, CSS, and vanilla JavaScript.
-Created a while ago, mostly for practice or a class project.
+Created for practice.

 ## 🔧 Tech Used